 Matthew Blumenthal M’silot Program Learning Styles

-The child who is an appropriate student for M’silot has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
-The child who will benefit from M'silot has average to above-average intelligence, and is not reaching his/her potential.
+The child who is an appropriate student for the Matthew Blumenthal M’silot Program has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
+The child who will benefit from M'silot has average to above-average intelligence, but is not reaching his or her potential.
 As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following may be exhibited:

 - reading disability;